Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           maximum bitrate in the sample entry box, this is most relevant for bitmap or xml based timed text subtitles that may consume significant bandwidths (e.g. im1i)
-    10. In case the language of track changes a new init fragment with updated [=mdhd=] and/or [=elng=] SHOULD be send from the ingest source to the media processing entity.
+    10. In case the language of track changes, a new init fragment with updated [=mdhd=] and/or [=elng=] SHOULD be send from the ingest source to the media processing entity.
-    11. Track roles can be signalled in the ingest by using a kind box in udta box.
+    11. Track roles can be signalled in the ingest, by using a kind box in udta box.
 The kind box MUST contain a schemeIdUri MPEG urn:mpeg:dash:role:2011 and a value containing a Role as defined in [!MPEGDASH]